On the Hierarchical Community Structure of Practical Boolean Formulas

 For example, it might be possible to further decompose the generated ``leaf-communities" into smaller communities.
-The generator is only intended to demonstrate the effect of varying our HCS parameters.
+Thus, our generator is only intended to demonstrate the effect of varying HCS parameters on solver runtime.

-\textbf{Results:} We show that when fixing every other HCS parameters, increasing any of leaf-community size, depth and community degree increases the overall hardness of the generated formula.
-This suggests that leaf-community size, depth and community degree are important HCS parameters to consider further.
+\paragraph{\bf Observations.} We constructed formulas with varying CVR, power law parameter, hierarchical degree, depth, inter-community edge density, inter-community variable density, and clause width.
+We found evidence which suggests that increasing any of leaf-community size, depth, or community degree, while keeping every other HCS parameter fixed, increases the overall hardness of the generated formula.
+For example, we found that changing the size of leaf-communities from 15 variables to 20, the solving time changed from 4.96 seconds to upwards of 5000 seconds.
+Similarly, changing the depth from 4 to 5 resulted in an increase in solving time from 0.03 seconds to over 5000 seconds.